Lapyl/LinksEtc/MakePythonPackage.md

 Check that the code works in VSC.

-In VSC, at command prompt, at <packagetopfolder>, run the following to generate <packagesubfolder>-<versionnumber>.tar.gz and <packagesubfolder>-<versionnumber>-py3-none-any.whl files in dist folder.
+In VSC, at command prompt, at <packagetopfolder>, run the following to generate dist/<packagesubfolder>-<versionnumber>.tar.gz .

     python -m build --sdist

+In VSC, at command prompt, at <packagetopfolder>, run the following to generate dist/<packagesubfolder>-<versionnumber>-py3-none-any.whl .

     python -m build --wheel

+In VSC, delete existing files in pypi folder, and copy the latest .tr.gz and .whl files from dist folder to pypi folder.

 In VSC, at command prompt, at <packagetopfolder>, run the following to install <packagesubfolder> package in active Python installation.

-    pip install dist/<packagesubfolder>-<versionnumber>-py3-none-any.whl
+    pip install pypi/<packagesubfolder>-<versionnumber>-py3-none-any.whl

 Using Jupyter Notebook, verify that the installed package works as expected.